James has written for various magazines, including Celtic Guide, Mythology Magazine, and Pagan Forest.

 - Butter (Kerrygold from Ireland is reeeeeally good)

 - Marinating liquids and spices (see below for mine)

-4b: over medium heat, melt a couple of tablespoons of butter in a sauce pan and sprinkle in some dried onion (or real onion) and a teaspoon of minced garlic (or the equivalent real garlic) for flavor.
-You may have to add another couple tablespoons of butter to keep it from being too dry.
+4b: Over medium heat, melt a couple of tablespoons of butter in a saucepan and sprinkle in some dried onion (or real onion) and a teaspoon of minced garlic (or the equivalent real garlic) for flavor.
+You may have to add another couple of tablespoons of butter to keep it from being too dry.
 I always do.
 Add the tine of smoked oysters and let everything mesh together.

 4c: Add the stout.
 I add about three-quarters of the stout, because it’s just a shame to not have a big swig of it.
 Once the stout has boiled down a bit, take it off the heat.
 It’s ready to go.